smithjohnvenice-cmyk/FramePack/README.md

 # News

-**2025 May 06:** The FramePack-F1 with Video Input - extend an existing video.
-Try by running "python demo_gradio_f1_video.py"
+**2025 May 06:** FramePack-F1 with Video Input (Video Extension) - extend an existing video while preserving motion continuity.
+Try by running "python demo_gradio_f1_video.py" and there's also "demo_gradio_video+endframe.py" for both video input and endframe (but generation will be backwards end to start).

 **2025 May 03:** The FramePack-F1 is released.
 [Try it here.](https://github.com/lllyasviel/FramePack/discussions/459)